 Think about your most recent trip to a physician’s office.
-Odds are that you took reliable transportation--your own car, a taxi, subway, public bus, or other vehicle—and were able to arrive at the office in under an hour, endure a short wait, and receive care and treatment from both a physician assistant (PA) and/or a doctor, in a sterilized setting with humming machines and modern equipment.
+Odds are that you took reliable transportation—your own car, a taxi, subway, public bus, or other vehicle—and were able to arrive at the office in under an hour, endure a short wait, and receive care and treatment from both a physician assistant (PA) and/or a doctor, in a sterilized setting with humming machines and modern equipment.

 But what if that wasn’t the case?